Thank you for your interest in UWM’s Administrative Leadership program!

 5. Complete A Master’s Capstone Project

-The Graduate School requires all master’s degree students to complete an e-Portfolio.
+The Graduate School requires all master’s degree students to complete a capstone requirement.
+The capstone requirement for this program is an electronic portfolio.
 The e-Portfolio demonstrates whether you’re able to apply knowledge, understandings and concepts from your graduate studies to questions, situations or problems of an administrative nature.
 Learn more about the electronic portfolio.

 6. Note Departmental Grade Requirements